Azure/azure-sdk-tools/doc/engsys_resource_management.md

 24 hour duration to mark them for deletion and give any test pipelines that are actively using the resources time to complete.

-**For long-lived resources, please also add a resource group tag named `Purpose` describing the purpose of the group.**
+**NOTE:** For long-lived resources, please also add a resource group tag named `Purpose` describing the purpose of the group.

 ### Role Assignments